AnilWijesinghe/Save-The-Children-Test/README.md

 #### Installation

-JDK Install
+* JDK Install
-Maven install
+* Maven install
-Download the project from master branch
+* Clone the project from git hub
-Go to the project path through command line interface Run Following commands mvn package or mvn install
+* Go to the project path through command line interface
+* Run Following commands
+   mvn package or mvn install

    Then we have two method to up and run this project